 - If you suspect that exhaust fumes are entering the vehicle, drive with all windows fully open, and have the vehicle inspected immediately. - Do not run the engine in closed spaces such as a garage. - Do not park the vehicle with the engine running for any extended length of time. - Keep the trunk lid closed while driving, otherwise exhaust gases could be drawn into the passenger compartment.
 If you must drive with the trunk lid open, follow these precautions: - 1.
 Open all the windows. - 2.
-Set the air recirculation button to off and the fan control dial to high to circulate the air. - If electrical wiring or other cable connections must pass to a trailer through the seal on the trunk lid or the body, follow the manufacturer's recommendation to prevent carbon monoxide entry into the vehicle. - The exhaust system and body should be inspected by a qualified mechanic whenever:
+Set the implementation are recirculation button (if so equipped) to off and the fan control dial to 4 (high) to circulate the air. - If electrical wiring or other cable connections must pass to a trailer through the seal on the trunk lid or the body. follow the manufacturer's recommendation to prevent carbon monoxide entry into the vehicle. - The exhaust system and body should be inspected by a qualified mechanic whenever: